kynex7510/3dbrew/content/GSP_Shared_Memory.md

 If any call fails, its error is returned; If any buffer has size 0, the buffer is skipped.
 In both cases, subsequent buffers are not processed.

 Any process must have acquired rendering rights, otherwise the error 0xD8202A06 (GSP_NO_RIGHT) is returned.

+## Bugs

+- When issuing a DMA request, GSP attempts to acquire an internal semaphore that rules CDMA access; this semaphore is never released on failure paths.
+While this is generally not an issue, as GSP breaks on DMA failures, it becomes a problem if the DMA request is done with cache flushing: in that case, GSP will error silently, causing a deadlock in DMA code.
+- When handling GX commands apart from RequestDMA and ProcessCommandList, GSP sets the relative busy flags in internal state before executing the commands.
+This means that, if the relevant interrupts are never triggered (eg. on invalid parameters), the busy flags never get reset, preventing execution of future commands of the same kind.